Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida State Stats and Trends

+- In Florida State's 11 games this season, it has five wins against the spread.

-- The Seminoles have been underdogs by 2.5 points or more seven times this year and are 4-3 ATS in those contests.
+- The Seminoles have been underdogs by 2.5 points or more seven times this year and are 4-3 ATS in those games.

-- Florida State's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Florida State's games this year have gone over the point total four times in 11 opportunities (36.4%).

-- In games that Florida State piles up over 361.5 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Florida State picks up over 361.5 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Seminoles have turned the ball over 18 times this season, eight more turnovers than the Gators have forced (10).